Spectronyx/BFS_DFS-Visualizer/replit.md

 ## Overview

 This is a React.js web application that visualizes pathfinding algorithms on an interactive grid.
-The application allows users to create obstacles, set start and end points, and watch algorithms like BFS (Breadth-First Search) and DFS (Depth-First Search) find paths in real-time with smooth animations.
+Written in pure JavaScript (not TypeScript) for educational clarity, the application allows users to create obstacles, set start and end points, and watch algorithms like BFS (Breadth-First Search) and DFS (Depth-First Search) find paths in real-time with smooth animations.
+All code includes detailed comments making it perfect for educational presentations.

 ## System Architecture

 ### Frontend Architecture
-- **Framework**: React 18 with TypeScript using Vite as the build tool
+- **Framework**: React 18 with JavaScript (not TypeScript) using Vite as the build tool for educational clarity
 - **Styling**: Tailwind CSS with shadcn/ui component library for modern, accessible UI components
 - **State Management**: Custom React hooks with local state management
 - **Animation**: CSS transitions and JavaScript timeouts for algorithm visualization
+- **Code Style**: Heavily commented pure JavaScript for easy teacher presentation and student understanding

 ### Backend Architecture
 - **Server**: Express.js with TypeScript